-Prepared by the OSD Manufacturing Technology Program In collaboration with The Joint Service/Industry MRL Working Group This document is not a DOD requirement and is being offered as a Best Practice
+Prepared by the

+OSD Manufacturing Technology Program

+In collaboration with

+The Joint Service/Industry MRL Working Group

+This document is not a DOD requirement and is being offered as a Best Practice
-V2.2.2: This version has changes made to the Criteria matrix in the appendix to agree with V 11.4 dated 15 December 2014.

-V2.3: This version has changes made to add changes coming from the 2014 Workshop to address the new DODI 5000.02 and User comments.
+- V2.2.2: This version has changes made to the Criteria matrix in the appendix to agree with V 11.4 dated 15 December 2014. - V2.3: This version has changes made to add changes coming from the 2014 Workshop to address the new DODI 5000.02 and User comments. - V2.4: This version has corrections in the Matrix to version 11.5. - 2016: This version has changes in Appendix A to update the Matrix to version 11.6 including additional criteria under H.1 Tooling and adds Chapter 8, "Effectively Adapting and Utilizing MRL Criteria".